AY2526S1-CS2103T-T12-2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
     If your changes to the data file makes its format invalid, TAbs will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>
-    Furthermore, certain edits can cause TAbs to behave in unexpected ways (e.g. if a value entered is beyond the acceptable range).
+    Furthermore, certain edits can cause TAbs to behave in unexpected ways (e.g., if a value entered is beyond the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </div>

 ### Archiving data files `[coming in v2.0]`